zoebrito/Advanced-Python-Calculator/README.md

 ## Video Presentation and Demonstration of Program

 A presentation on the project itself and a walkthrough using the application.
+Once the link is clicked, click on "View raw" to download the video to your device.
 [Demo Video](midterm_presentation.mp4)